Klingebeil/homepage/wiki/Innovation Work/grounded-theory-of-innovation.md

 layout: wikicrumb
 title: Grounded Theory of Innovation in Journalism
 first-commit: 2025-05-06
-last-updated: 2025-05-06
+last-updated: 2025-05-07
 ---

 # Grounded Theory of Innovation in Journalism

 This is still a bit rough but the general idea is to sketch out an alternative approach to *innovation* then the dominant image presented by the tech-industry—which is still dominant in the media companies.

 Innovation is often shaped less by what’s “new” and more by what’s already there—infrastructure, habits, workarounds, and constraints.
-A grounded approach respects and build on this, while dominant narratives often ignore or erase it.
+A grounded approach respects and builds on this, while dominant narratives often ignore or erase it.
+At worst they redefine it as “resistance” or “ignorance”, which will inevitably lead to antagonism between innovation actors and their environment, disangegament, and possibly burn out.

 1. Incremental and Adaptive Change
 	- Innovation is understood as a *slow*, iterative process shaped by constraints* like shrinking budgets, legacy systems, or editorial norms.
 These are understood as part of the territory, not organisational resistance.